mukhtar-github/react-advanced/README.md

 An instance is what you refer to as *this* in the *component* class you write.
 It is useful for storing local state and reacting to the lifecycle events.

 Function *components* don’t have instances at all.
-Class *components* have instances, but you never need to create a *component* instance directly—React takes care of this.
+Class *components* have instances, but you never need to create a *component* instance directly — React takes care of this.

 Finally, to create *elements*, use React.createElement(), JSX, or an *element* factory helper.
 Don’t write *elements* as plain objects in the real code — just know that they are plain objects under the hood.